 At the kickoff event, collaborators from AI Sweden, European Space Agency (ESA) and the Swedish National Space Agency (Rymdstyrelsen) showcased the planned research and explain the envisioned collaboration opportunities.
 A special keynote was given by our invited speaker, Dr. Rochelle Schneider, ESA.

-Φ-lab @Sweden will collect many types of data which relate to different types of use cases, as well as a range of hardware and frameworks.
+Φ-lab @Sweden will collect many types of data that relate to different types of use cases, as well as a range of hardware and frameworks.
 These will provide a basis to conduct applied research.